slow-connect/project-euler/7. 10001st Prime/README.md

 ## Idea:
 - We use the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to find the $10001$st prime number.
-- We could use the Sieve of Eratosthenes recursively faster, but this is not necessary for this problem, we can adapt the `for` loop to be fast enough.
+- We start with a list of boolean values of some length $n$ (hoping that we have enough primes in the intervall)
+- We use a `for` loop to iterate over the list from $2$ to $n$.
+If the value is `True`, we know that the number is prime and set all multiples of this number to `False`.
+We increment our counter by $1$.
+- If the counter reaches $10001$, we have found our prime number, and break the loop.

 ## Code:
-see [here]() for the code.
+see [here](https://github.com/slow-connect/project-euler/blob/main/7.%2010001st%20Prime/main.py) for the code.

 ## Answer: